 The scientific literature is equally clear about the dangers of polyunsaturated vegetable oils – the kind that are supposed to be good for us.
 Because polyunsaturates are highly subject to rancidity, they increase the body’s need for vitamin E and other antioxidants.
 (Canola oil, in particular, can create severe vitamin E deficiency.)
 Excess consumption of vegetable oils is especially damaging to the reproductive organs and the lungs – both of which are sites for huge increases in cancer in the US.

-In test animals, diets high in polyunsaturates from vegetable oils inhibit the ability to learn, especially under conditions of stress; they are toxic to the liver; they compromise the integrity of the immune system; they depress the mental and physical growth of infants; they increase levels of uric acid in the blood; they cause abnormal fatty acid profiles in the adipose tissues; they have been linked to mental decline and chromosomal damage; they accelerate aging.
+In test animals, diets high in polyunsaturates from vegetable oils inhibit the ability to learn, especially under conditions of stress; they are toxic to the liver; they compromise the integrity of the immune system; they depress the mental and physical growth of infants; they increase levels of uric acid in the blood; they cause abnormal fatty acid profiles in the adipose tissues; they have been linked to mental decline and chromosomal damage; they accelerate ageing.